 Stakeholder Analysis and Management

 Most projects in global companies — an area of design that I’ve been practicing for more than 20 years — are plagued with communication issues.
 An effective strategist will need to continuously review and agree on stakeholder expectations.
-Therefore, strategist will need Stakeholder Analysis and Management skills to:
+Therefore, strategists will need Stakeholder Analysis and Management skills to:

 - Mitigate issues caused by virtual, international projects